-The District is a political subdivision of the State of Texas, and was created, organized and established on July 1, 2005, by the Texas Commission on Environmental Quality pursuant to the provisions of Chapter 49 and 54 of the Texas Water Code.
-The reporting entity of the District encompasses those activities and functions over which the District's elected officials exercise significant oversight or control.
-The District is governed by a five member Board of Directors which has been elected by District residents or appointed by the Board of Directors.
+The District was created on October 27, 2016, by Order of the Texas Commission on Environmental Quality.
+The District was created under the provisions of Article XVI, Section 59 of the Texas Constitution and Chapters 49 and 54 of the Texas Water Code.
+The District, which consists of 531.542 acres of land, is located approximately 16 miles southwest of the City of Austin and approximately 7 miles southeast of the City of Dripping Springs.
+The District is governed by a five-member Board of Directors which has been elected by District residents or appointed by the Board.